Death of Cristina and Violetta Djeordsevic

-Cristina and Violetta Djeordsevic or Ebrehmovich were Italian Roma sisters aged 13 and 11 who drowned in the sea at the public beach at Torregaveta in the Metropolitan City of Naples on 19 July 2008.
+Cristina and Violetta Djeordsevic (or Ebrehmovich) were Italian Roma sisters aged 13 and 11 who drowned in the sea at the public beach at Torregaveta in the Metropolitan City of Naples on 19 July 2008.
 News media circulated photographs of other beach users apparently continuing with their leisure activities indifferent to the nearby bodies of the girls partially covered by beach towels.
 Commentators interpreted this as symbolising widespread anti-Roma sentiment in Italy.

 Deaths

-Cristina and Violetta were born and raised in the "Campo Autorizzato" (authorised Roma camp) at Scampia or Secondigliano in Naples to Branko and Miriana Djeordsevic, originally from former Yugoslavia and of Eastern Orthodox faith.
+Cristina and Violetta were born and raised in the "Campo Autorizzato" (authorised camp) at Scampia or Secondigliano in Naples to Branko and Miriana Djeordsevic, originally from former Yugoslavia and of Eastern Orthodox faith.
 On the day of their deaths, Cristina and Violetta with their sister Diana (aged 9) and cousin Manuela (aged 16) took the Cumana railway from the camp to its terminus at Torregaveta, beside a popular public beach next to private beaches.
 The beach is divided between the suburban comuni of Bacoli and Monte di Procida.
 The girls were hawking trinkets to holidaymakers and also, according to some reports, begging.

 The four girls decided to enter the sea, despite rough waves and not knowing how to swim.
 The sea at the beach has dangerous currents and there had been at least 10 drownings in the previous 15 years.
 There was no lifeguard or warning notices; the area is poor and public funds were scarce.
 One eyewitness said nobody else was in the water at the time.
 Cristina and Violetta were further out and were swept underwater against rocks.
 Manuela and Diana called for help, and lifeguards from nearby private beaches arrived.
 The coastguard arrived within 10 minutes but the girls had drowned, so they notified the municipal morgue and left.
 The police took away the surviving girls to contact their parents.
 A beach towel covered each corpse except for the feet.